matrev/photo-organizer/README.md

 Additionally, this script uses the tkintker package to offer a GUI if you prefer to choose the origin/destination paths that way.

 ## Dev Notes
-- Insure you have the tkintker packages installed on your machine before running this.
+- Ensure you have the tkintker packages installed on your machine before running this.
+You might need to reinstall python after doing so to get the tkinter dependencies.